diffpy/diffpy.github.io/products/xPDFsuite.rst

 .. _CTV_link: ctv-xpdfsuite_

 **Thank you for purchasing xPDFsuite.
-Funds we raise from sales help us to develop user interfaces and useful features on top of our free for academics and open source Diffpy products, such as |diffpycmi|, PDFgetX3 and PDFgui.**
+Funds we raise from sales help us to develop user interfaces and useful features on top of our free for academics and open source Diffpy products, such as diffpy.cmi,  diffpy.pdfgui, and PDFgetX3.**

 **We hope you enjoy xPDFsuite and that it supercharges your PDF analyses.**  Please contact us with feedback and questions by emailing `Prof. Simon Billinge  <sb2896@columbia.edu>`_